DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/web_view_tracking/_index.md

 Your web views appear in the [RUM Explorer][1] with associated `service` and `source` attributes.
 The `service` attribute indicates the web component the web view is generated from, and the `source` attribute denotes the mobile application's platform, such as Android.

+To access your web views:

+1. Navigate to **Digital Experiences > Real User Monitoring > (Sessions) Explorer**.
+2. Create a query to filter on the following:
-Filter on your Android and Android TV applications, and click a session.
+   - Your Android and Android TV applications using either `application.id` or `application.name`
+   - The web component using `service`
+   - The platform using `source`
+3. Click a session.
 A side panel with a list of events in the session appears.

    {{< img src="real_user_monitoring/android/android-webview-tracking.png" alt="Webview events captured in a session in the RUM Explorer" style="width:100%;">}}

+   Any service with the web icon indicates a webview.

-Click **Open View waterfall** to navigate from the session to a resource waterfall visualization in the view's **Performance** tab.
+From here, you can hover over a session event and click **Open View waterfall** to navigate from the session to a resource waterfall visualization in the view's **Performance** tab.

 ## Billing implications